-A: Report the service modality/procedure code (CPT or HCPC code) from the "Mental Health Guide, Part I: Services for clients enrolled in an integrated managed care planor BHSO" that best represents the service rendered.
+A: Report the service modality/procedure code (CPT or HCPC code) from the Mental Health Guide, Part I: Services for clients enrolled in an integrated managed care planor BHSO that best represents the service rendered.
 Please see HCA's telemedicine/telehealth brief for how to prepare claims using the correct POS and modifiers.
 Always document the service(s) rendered and the modality used for the delivery of care in the health care record.
-Medicaid MCOs also reimburse for telemedicine.\
+HCA-contracted MCOs also pay for telemedicine.